Nuclear War Beginning When a Sleepy Head of State is Too Foggy to Think

 In short, we’re stuck with the limitations.
 Perhaps a military officer stationed in the White House can enter the President’s bedroom, bathroom, or other locus when an alert is ringing the President’s phone; the officer need not know the content but should be cleared to know it and would try to ensure the President’s wakefulness, but whether that usually would speed up the time to high-quality decision-making is unclear.
 Thus, the only practical way out may be for the top staff of the White House on duty at the moment and the Departments of Defense and State to make most of the decisions, conditioning them only on the President’s go-ahead that would likely be vague.
 Given Presidential political responsibility, this may not work well, but maybe no system will usually work well.

 So, the nation needs a system that we can reasonably hope will work well even when the President is bumbling.
 Of the most important choices for Presidential action at that moment, inaction due to a Presidential judgment that the alarm is false if others below disagree could cause military and diplomatic chaos that must be planned for, and the most difficult to implement may not be a counterattack, for which many people would be knowledgeable, skillful, coordinated, positioned, and alert, but a negotiation by telephone by the groggy President personally talking with an on-the-ball adversary, on the ball since the adversary chose the time of attack and likely planned for the hotline call and may already have begun it and is waiting.
 That’s a recipe for something to go immediately and horribly wrong.
-The Secretaries of State and Defense and the national security adviser couldn’t be on hand 24 hours a day every day the way that lower-level aides could, since lower-level aides likely serve in rotation, while the top key people have to work mainly when the President does and thus can hardly rotate.
+The Secretaries of State and Defense and the President's national security adviser couldn’t be on hand 24 hours a day every day the way that lower-level aides could, since lower-level aides likely serve in rotation, while the top key people have to work mainly when the President does and thus can hardly rotate.
 The Secretaries and the adviser will have the same sleep inertia problem a President has and they will all have it at the same time.
+The President's most important people, even though on duty, may have to be skipped, so that next-level-down people may have to deal directly with the President and judge the Presidxent's soundness of judgment at the moment.

 Other nuclear nations, some of them, may have systems that involve several people in initiating a launch.
 That's interesting to think about, but we have not put any such system into law.